 The most popular exotic vegetables found in India are listed below:

 Broccoli is one of the most popular exotic vegetables that you can find in local Indian cuisines.
 It is mostly grown in Tamil Nadu and Gujarat.
-It is best grown in winters and in areas where there is less rainfall.
-They are excellent in improving overall immune system and is used in salads and garnishes.
+It is best grown in winters and in areas where there is less rainfall.It is excellent for improving overall immune system and is used in salads and garnishes.

 It is a summer crop and usually grown in North India.
 It belongs to the species of squashes and pumpkin.
 The fruit is cooked and served as a savoury dish or accompaniment.

-It is a non-pungent variety of bell pepper and is available in red, yellow and orange colours.
+It is a non-pungent variety of bell peppers and is available in red, yellow and orange colours.
 Late monsoon sees the sowing of seeds so that it can be harvested in winters.
 It grows on a large scale in Karnataka, Himachal Pradesh, Uttar Pradesh and Goa.

 Celery is not only used in soups and salads for consumption but also its oil is used in perfume industry.
 It takes 4 to 5 months from seed sowing to harvest.
 It is usually grown in Punjab, Himachal Pradesh, Tamil Nadu, Karnataka and Kerala as vegetable, condiment and medicines.